aquariumbio/aquarium/docs/_docs/installation/index.md

     which starts the services for Aquarium.
     The first run initializes the database, and will take longer than subsequent runs.

-    Once all of the services for Aquarium have started, visit `localhost:3000` with the Chrome browser and you will find the Aquarium login page.
-    If running aquarium inside the docker toolbox VM, the address will be instead be `192.168.99.100:3000`.
-    The default database has a user login `neptune` with password `aquarium`.

-6. To halt the Aquarium services, first type `ctrl-c` in the terminal to stop the running containers, then remove the containers by running
+    On Windows, instead use the command

     ```bash
+    docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.windows.yml
+    ```

+    Once all of the services for Aquarium have started, visit `localhost:3000` with the Chrome browser to find the Aquarium login page.
+    If running Aquarium inside the docker toolbox VM, the address will be instead be `192.168.99.100:3000`.
+    When started using the default database, aquarium has a single user with login `neptune` and password `aquarium`.

+5. To halt the Aquarium services, first type `ctrl-c` in the terminal to stop the running containers, then remove the containers by running

+    ```bash
     docker-compose down
     ```

-Some configuration notes:
+Some notes:

+1. The base Aquarium Docker image uses configuration files located in `docker/aquarium` instead of the corresponding files in the `config` directory.
+    So, if you want to tweak the configuration of your Aquarium Docker installation, change these files.

-1. When running Aquarium, you may notice a prominent name **Your Lab** in the upper left-hand corner.
+2. When running Aquarium, you may notice a prominent name **Your Lab** in the upper left-hand corner.
-    If this bugs you, you can change it to something you prefer by replacing the string at the end of the first line in `config/initializers/aquarium.rb`, which is currently
+    If this bugs you, you can change it to something you prefer by replacing the string at the end of the first line in `docker/aquarium/aquarium.rb`, which is currently

     ```ruby
     Bioturk::Application.config.instance_name = 'Your Lab'